misaki-web/grepp/README.md

 	grep+ "g+one:declare"

+To invoke several "g+" options, include them in alphabetical order.
+Example:

+	grep+ "g+force:g+nore:g+one:expression searched"

+Results that are too long are truncated and enclosed with "[...]".
+Example:

+	/path/to/file:150 | [...] pharetra ut, malesuada et, magna class aptent taciti litora [...]

 In order to speed up search, binary files and the following folders from control version applications are excluded from search:

 - `.bzr` from GNU Bazaar